 A new study presented in the International Journal of Essential Oil Therapeutics shows how simple thyme oil could be the solution the medical world has been searching for.
 A research team at the University of Brighton, East Sussex tested the effects of essential thyme oil on cultivated staphylococcus with great success .
 Their goal is to now determine its usefulness in actual patients infected with the resistant bacteria in order to develop better long-term treatment options.

 The secret to the success of essential oils in treating MRSA may be the fact that no two batches of oil are exactly the same.
 The minor variations in plant chemistry are believed to make adaptation more difficult for bacteria.
 Certain other botanical oils, such as geranium, tea tree and oregano oil, are also thought to be helpful in fighting resistant Staph.
-Some researchers theorize that some sort of cocktail treatment may offer the best overall solution to this ongoing problem.
+Some researchers theorize that some sort of cocktail treatment may offer the best overall solution to this ongoing concern.